Yoga Teacher Training Courses

 You can eat out at many of the restaurants in Ram Jhoola or Laxman Jhoola.
 A simple thali cost from Rs 70.
 On average budget approx Rs 150-300 per meal.

-Tribe Teachers after Ganga dip
+Tribe Teachers after a dip in the River Ganga

 Useful website for RISHIKESH INFO